shadawck/awesome-cli-frameworks/README.md

 - [gflags](https://github.com/gflags/gflags) : The gflags package contains a C++ library that implements commandline flags processing.
 It includes built-in support for standard types such as string and the ability to define flags in the source file in which they are used.
 Online documentation available at:

+## Dart

+- [args](https://github.com/dart-lang/args) : Parses raw command-line arguments into a set of options and values.
+- [dcli](https://github.com/onepub-dev/dcli) : An API and tooling for building cross platform command line (CLI) applications and scripts using the Dart programming language.

 ## Deno

 - [deno-cliffy](https://github.com/c4spar/deno-cliffy) : Command line framework for deno sauropod Including Commandline-Interfaces, Prompts, CLI-Table, Arguments Parser and more...